xddcc-dev/xddcc-autoclicker/README.md

 These are known issues that either I or **YOU** can help fix:

 - Click sound not working
 - Top tab position works, but other tab positions are broken

+- Linux issue: Hotkey problems (Will be fixing soon)

 ---